oxc-project/javascript-parser-in-rust/docs/intro.md

 ---

-We are in the [The Third Age of JavaScript](https://www.swyx.io/js-third-age/), the common trend right now is to author JavaScript in Rust or Go for thir performance gains.
+We are in the [The Third Age of JavaScript](https://www.swyx.io/js-third-age/), the common trend right now is to author JavaScript in Rust or Go for their performance gains.

 But authoring JavaScript tools are hard, let alone writing them in Rust.
 I have struggled a lot when learning these technologies,